Tropical Storm Jangmi (2014): Aftermath

 Between December 29 to 31, 2014, the province of Agusan del Sur, Bohol and Misamis Oriental declared a state of calamity, while Asuncion, Davao del Norte, Butuan, Agusan del Norte, Himamaylan and San Enrique, Negros Occidental were under a state of calamity.
 On January 1, 2015, Ronda, Dumanjug and Alcantara, Cebu also declared a state of calamity.
 The DSWD allocated 37.5 million (US$840,000) as an assistance.
 The department distributed 42,289 food packs, 4,000 essential items, and 10,000 for the families of the fatalities of the landslides in Samar.
 The government of Cebu City allocated 1.8 million (US$40,000) for those who were affected by the storm in Cebu, while the government of Naga City allocated 100,000 for four cities or towns in Cebu.
 Besides, the government of Tagbilaran allocated 1 million (US$22,000) for the victims in Loboc.
 However, the mayor of Ronda Mariano Blanco III blamed that the DSWD didn't distribute any goods to the towns because they didn't receive any request.

 On January 2, a landslide damaged two houses in Mandaue but no casualties were reported.
 Officials thought that heavy rains from Jangmi a few days ago could be a reason of the landslide.

 Retirement

 Because the total cost of damage reached at least billion, the name Seniang was retired by PAGASA and will never be used again as a typhoon name within Philippine Area of Responsibility (PAR).
-In 2015, it was replaced by Samuel for the 2018 season.
+In February 2015, it was replaced by Samuel to replace Seniang for the 2018 season.